uvalib/API-Endpoint-Lambdas/barcodescan/README.md

 1. Make sure that you've performed `npm install` to get the required node modules installed.
 2. Zip up the *contents* of this directory, `zip -r fillHoldBarcodeReader.zip .`
-3. Use AWS CLI to upload the code to Lamdba web interface `aws lambda update-function-code --function-name fillHoldBarcodeReader --zip-file fileb://./fillHoldBarcodeReader.zip`
+3. Use AWS CLI to upload the code to Lamdba web interface `aws lambda update-function-code --function-name fillholdreader --region us-east-1 --zip-file fileb://./fillHoldBarcodeReader.zip`

 Note: If this fails because of fileb setting, you may need to specify the full path to the zip file.